dwaters312/react_project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-I was also run into a node error.
+I also ran into a node error multiple times.
 I needed to run this:

 ### 'set NODE_OPTIONS=--openssl-legacy-provider'